Cord Cutting Guides, News, and Reviews

 November 24, 2021

-Hulu and DIRECTV Stream are two of the more attractive streaming services available to cord cutters.
+Hulu and DIRECTV STREAM are two of the more attractive streaming services available to cord cutters.
 These two streaming heavyweights are direct competitors with plenty of similarities and several important differences.
 Here’s an in-depth look at each of these elite streaming services.

 In some ways, these are fairly similar streaming services — but if you dig down deep into the nuances of each streaming service, you’ll find there are some meaningful differences.

 Hulu provides on-demand service as well as a live TV bundle known as Hulu + Live TV.
-DIRECTV Stream, on the other hand, has only the live TV option.
+DIRECTV STREAM, on the other hand, has only the live TV option.

-DIRECTV Stream has several price tiers and sizable bundles.
+DIRECTV STREAM has several price tiers and sizable bundles.
 Hulu has a single and comparably “skinny” bundle along with some add-ons.

 Hulu has two streaming subscription options.
 The simplest option, which is just called “Hulu,” provides on-demand content in much the same way as Hulu’s competitor Netflix does.
 A second option, “Hulu + Live TV,” provides TV channels that stream live.

-Hulu’s quantity and quality of on-demand original content vastly exceed that of DIRECTV Stream.
-Hulu has more than 60 original shows.
-Hulu’s content earned 27 Primetime Emmy Awards last year.
-Examples of Hulu’s original series include March of the Penguins 2: The Next Step, The Looming Tower, The Handmaid’s Tale and I Love You, America.
+Hulu’s quantity and quality of on-demand original content vastly exceed that of DIRECTV STREAM.
+Hulu has more than 60 original shows, many of which have won Emmys.
+Examples of Hulu’s original series include “Dopesick,” “Only Murders in the Building,” “The Handmaid’s Tale,” and “The Great.”

 If price is your primary concern, Hulu is the better option.
-Its on-demand option is the cheapest choice here by far, and its live TV service is more affordable than DIRECTV Stream's competing service.
+Its on-demand option is the cheapest choice here by far, and its live TV service is more affordable than DIRECTV STREAM's competing service.

-If you want several entertainment packages to choose from and are open to spending a bit more in order to get all of the channels you crave, then DIRECTV Stream may be your better choice.
+If you want several entertainment packages to choose from and are open to spending a bit more in order to get all of the channels you crave, then DIRECTV STREAM may be your better choice.

-Hulu is superior to DIRECTV Stream in terms of original content, yet movie buffs may favor DIRECTV Stream thanks to its premium movie channel add-ons.
+Hulu is superior to DIRECTV STREAM in terms of original content, yet movie buffs may favor DIRECTV STREAM thanks to its premium movie channel add-ons.

 In the end, the choice will depend on how much you value live TV.
 Do you need it at all?
 (If not, choose Hulu’s on-demand option.)
 Are you willing to pay a higher price for it?
 (If not, Hulu’s live TV option is your best bet.)
 Or are you looking to go all-out and get a premium experience stacked with channels?
-(If so, DIRECTV Stream's larger bundles are there for you.)
+(If so, DIRECTV STREAM's larger bundles are there for you.)
 Once you know what you’re looking for, finding the right fit isn’t too tough.